Spring is in the air! Buds are forming on trees, flowers are preparing to bloom, and long, sunny, warm days are ahead.

 We’re sure you’ll love this clay-court tournament if you’re a sports fan.
 Get ready for a day of top-class tennis matches, a festive atmosphere, and many people cheering!

-Rafael Nadal, Stefanos Tsitsipas, and Casper Ruud are some of the players that have already confirmed their participation in the tournament.
+Rafael Nadal, and Carlos Alcaraz are some of the players that have already confirmed their participation in the tournament.
 Who will be the winner?

 Sant Jordi (23rd of April)

 The Diada de Sant Jordi (Saint George’s Day to us) is the Catalan equivalent of Valentine’s Day.
 But it’s not only a romantic celebration.
 On the 23rd of April, romance gets mixed in with local traditions and literature.
 Sant Jordi (Saint George) is Catalonia’s patron saint, and the celebration also coincides with World Book Day.

 Take a stroll around the streets of any Catalan city, filled with stalls selling red roses, books, and all kinds of items adorned with the red and yellow stripes of La Senyera, the Catalan flag.
 The tradition is that men give women a red rose, while women give men books (although nowadays you give whatever you want to whoever you want!).

 Although the festive atmosphere, Sant Jordi is not an official public holiday in Catalonia.

 Get your cheese-fix at Lactium (22nd and 23rd April)

 Cheese lovers, welcome to the largest cheese market in Catalonia!
 In May, the cheese festival Lactium takes place in the charming city of Vic.
 40 Catalan and artisan cheesemakers from all over the country go there, and you’ll be able to taste and buy more than 200 cheeses!